The Best San Diego Museums

 Get hands-on with instruments from around the world and throughout history with the Museum of Making Music’s interactive exhibits.

 Perhaps the oldest building in downtown San Diego.
-Throughout the year’s many historical figures have visited the William Heath Davis House.
+Throughout the year’s many historical figures have visited the Davis-Horton House Museum formerly named the William Heath Davis House.
 As visitors tour the house, they will see each room is dedicated to a different period in the house’s history, and most of it was restored to its 1850’s glory.
 Rumor also has it that this house hosts its own ghostly visitors as well.

-Historic of ghost hunting, the William Heath Davis House is a stop you’ll want to make when you find yourself downtown.
+Historic of ghost hunting, the Davis-Horton House Museum is a stop you’ll want to make when you find yourself downtown.

 Ready to explore the Museums of San Diego?
 Sparks Gallery is the perfect place to start.
 It’s a great way to get a real feel of all that San Diego has to offer.